Your Expert Guide to Miami’s Design District Restaurants

 You know the Design District as the stylish home to every high-end designer store imaginable.
-But surprise: It has also become one of Miami’s most delicious neighborhoods.
-We’re at the point where we can hardly keep track of all the amazing places to dine.
-Solution?
-We made a list—now all you have to do is make some reservations.
+But surprise: It’s also become one of Miami’s most delicious neighborhoods.
+And with new places opening all the time, it’s tough to keep track of all the amazing places to dine.
+So we made a list—now all you have to do is show up with an appetite.

 We still can’t believe that the ever-popular New Orleans food hall chose Miami’s Design District as the place to open a second location.
 The massive space features 12 unique food concepts and a full-service bar.
 We can’t get enough of the fried chicken and waffles at Coop and the house-made pasta at Dal Plin.
 And we’d be remiss not to mention the majorly ’Grammable vegan cupcakes and cookies at Chef Chloe.